chialab/dna/docs/tools.md

 If you are using the `html` helper to generate template, you can install the [lit-html](https://github.com/mjbvz/vscode-lit-html) VSCode extension to enable HTML syntax highlightinh.

-### Web Components Analyzer

-[WCA](https://www.npmjs.com/package/web-component-analyzer) is a CLI that analyzes Web components and generates a report in many formats like JSON and Markdown in order to provide component documentation.
-It natively supports JSDoc comments and TypeScript syntax so a lot of informations are infered from the source code.
-WCA supports a large variety of frameworks and a DNA specific flavor is something we are considering.
-By the way, you can use JSDoc comments and some native features to properly get a report:
+### Custom Elements Manifest

+The [Custom Elements Manifest](https://github.com/webcomponents/custom-elements-manifest) is a JSON file that describes Custom Elements definitions.
+It can be used to generate documentation or to provide hints to the IDE when using them.
+The [CEM Analyzer](https://www.npmjs.com/package/@custom-elements-manifest/analyzer) is a CLI to generate the manifest with suppoort for JSDoc, TypeScript and a bunch of flavors based on most common frameworks.
+Since DNA components interface is similar to the [`lit`](https://lit.dev), the provided plugin can be used.
+For example:

 **src/dna-map.ts**
 ```ts